Level Up: Starting an Agency with the Licensed Only Agent (LOA) Model

 Conclusion

-The key to starting an agency with the Licensed Only Agent (LOA) Model is having a clear understanding of expectations on both sides.
 What is the owner bringing to the table, and what is the agent going to bring?
 What's the succession plan in the event that agent wants out?

 I never wanted a person to feel like once they came on, they could never grow.
 If you don't consider this, I think you'll end up losing all the agents you bring on.